FilterX function reference

 For details, see /axosyslog-core-docs/filterx/filterx-parsing/xml/

 Searches a string and returns the matches of a regular expression as a list or a dictionary.
-If there are no matches, the list or dictionary is empty.
+If there are no matches, the result is empty.

 For example: